Spring flowers at Polesden Lacey

 Designed by Graham Stuart Thomas, the Winter Garden boasts a carpet of snowdrops and bright yellow aconites, which grow in the shade of 3 elegant Ironwood trees.

 Move over hot cross buns!
 In our opinion, there’s no more appropriate symbol for spring than the sunny yellow daffodil.
 Our gardeners work tirelessly in the autumn planting thousands of bulbs and, come spring, their efforts prove worthwhile as the daffodils bloom in swathes of yellow, cream and orange.

 Our gardeners work hard to cultivate these beautiful floral displays, so we'd be very grateful if parents could please discourage any trampling among young (or old) mischief makers.

 Bluebells are a wildflower and, as such, you’ll have to walk a little further afield to find them.
 Within the gardens you’ll find them scattered through Preserve Copse.
-Otherwise, the best way to do this is by following one of the four way-marked walks across our 1400-acre estate.
+Otherwise, the best way to find them is by following one of the four way-marked walks across our 1400-acre estate.

 You’re most likely to find the bluebells in the shadier parts of the ancient woodland.
 Our rangers recommend the Ranmore Common walk, which is way-marked with blue markers and butterflies on the paths.
 When you find yourself well into the woodland, why not venture off the beaten track to discover patches of these fairy tale flowers?